NematiLab/bmijc/index.md

 We present and critique literature on machine learning, signal processing, and computation in biomedicine.

-Our emphasis is on fundamental methods, techniques, and approaches.

-Attendees include graduate students, postdocs, residents, and faculty from engineering, math/CS, informatics, and medicine.
+Attendees include graduate students, postdocs, and faculty from engineering, math/CS, informatics, and medicine.

 Sessions are moderated by [Professor Shamim Nemati](http://scholar.harvard.edu/shamim/home).